raspberrypilearning/321-make-mentor-guide/en/step_2.md

 + **Incorporates professional practices**

 Making with technology requires practices such as debugging, testing, and creative thinking; and the ability to consider user needs.
 It also involves using tools such as code editors.
 The Explore projects model and narrate best practices.
-The Design projects guide creators through the development process and the Invent projects enable creators to demonstrate their skills independently in a context where they can succeed.
+The Design projects guide creators through the development process.
+The Invent projects enable creators to demonstrate their skills independently in a context where they can succeed.

 + **Includes physical computing**